7 Day Low-Sodium Diet Meal Plan for high Blood Pressure

 The first day of this low sodium diet menu contains approximately 1005 mg of sodium helping you manage your sodium intake effectively while enjoying delicious and nutritious low sodium meals.

-- Shredded Wheat Cereal: Start your day with 1 cup of shredded wheat cereal, containing only 10 mg of sodium, paired with 1 cup of low-fat milk (130 mg sodium).
+- Shredded Wheat Cereal: Serve 1 cup of shredded wheat cereal with 1 cup of low-fat milk.
+(1 cup shredded wheat, 1 cup low-fat milk)

-- Banana and Nuts: Add a half medium banana for a sweet touch without any sodium and a tablespoon of unsalted nuts for a crunchy, nutritious boost.
+- Banana and Nuts: Enjoy a half medium banana with a tablespoon of unsalted nuts.
+(1/2 banana, 1 tbsp unsalted nuts)

-- Popcorn: 3 cups of air-popped popcorn tossed with 0.5 tbsp of unsalted butter.
+- Popcorn: Have 3 cups of air-popped popcorn with 0.5 tbsp unsalted butter.
+(3 cups popcorn, 0.5 tbsp unsalted butter)

 Day 2